pstorozenko/hundred-duckdb/README.md

 (Failed) Experiment of concurrent reads and writes to sqlite/duckdb with fastapi guard on the way.

-Please like [this comment](https://github.com/duckdb/duckdb/issues/77#issuecomment-1116592564) if it bother you as well.
+Please like [this comment](https://github.com/duckdb/duckdb/issues/77#issuecomment-1116592564) if it bothers you as well.

 Written under `python=3.10`.